asvrada/CollegeProj-Database/docs/milestone.md

 Done.

-Next: while reading file, store them to in memory arrays, while outputing to file.
+Next: while reading file, store them to in memory arrays, as well as outputing to file.

+How to handle input files:
+Extract file name, for each file, output meta data and binary file.

 Also, output to file in page block?